rawilk/laravel-form-components/docs/components/input.md

 </div>
 ```

-{.tip}
-> **Note:** The leading and trailing addons can also be applied the same way to the textarea, select, email, and password
+> {tip} The leading and trailing addons can also be applied the same way to the textarea, select, email, and password
 > inputs provided by this package.